-Here are some simple tips to help you begin to exercise to find some relief from your symptoms.
+Here are some simple tips to help you begin to exercise to find some relief from your symptoms:

 Even though exercise might feel like the last thing you should be doing, you need to trust that moving can help control your symptoms.

 If the idea of "exercise" seems too hard, do things that increase the body's activity, such as moving around more in your home and light stretching.
 Aim for one minute of activity followed by three minutes of rest.
 You don't have to begin a formal exercise program to be more active.

 Even if you were accustomed to being athletic before the diagnosis of fibromyalgia, things have changed, and you have to recognize that something you could do before may currently be out of your reach.

 Practice different exercise levels until you find something that feels good to your body but does not injure or worsen your pain.

 As someone with fibromyalgia, you need to take steps to avoid worsening your pain or becoming injured.
-This might mean planning your exercise to occur when your body feels at its best, usually between 10:00 am and 3:00 pm in people with fibromyalgia.
+Safe exercise for fibromyalgia includes planning your exercise to occur when your body feels at its best, usually between 10:00 am and 3:00 pm in people with fibromyalgia.

-7. Take as many breaks as you need to get the exercise done without wearing yourself out.
+Instead, take as many breaks as you need to get the exercise done without wearing yourself out.